randelldb/PressoTestWare/README.md

 | tolerance (-) | tolerance (-) |

 Data is retrieved via a serial connection.
-There will be 4 types of data provided:
+There are 4 types of data provided:
 - Pressure (Bar)
 - Room temp (Celsius)
 - Relative air moisture rv(%)